SirojiddinSaidmurodov/MiniProjects/README.md

 # miniProjects
-miniProjects is a set of programs to make the life easier
+**miniProjects** is a set of programs to make the life easier

+[AutoDarkLight](AutoDarkLight/) — Windows scripts for changing theme and wallpaper